-Horizontal carousel automated storage & retrieval systems provide exceptional throughput capabilities in high volume pick applications such as distribution centers.
+Horizontal carousels or horizontal carousel automated storage & retrieval systems provide exceptional throughput capabilities in high volume pick applications such as distribution centers.
 Horizontal Carousel systems can consist of single or multiple carousels in pods depending on the product volume and the application.

 Depending on the model, the horizontal carousel system is driven either by a top or bottom drive motor which rotates the bins on the track.

 Each storage bin is normally constructed of heavy gauge wire shelving to accommodate product in varying depths.
 The bins hold varying quantities of shelves spaced at 3″ increments.
 Each bin shelf can be subdivided by totes or partitions in which physical media or products are stored.